SoftwareAG/c8y-docs/content/reference/device-integrator-library-bundle/relay.md

 On receiving the operation the device is expected to perform the following actions:

-1. Set operation status to EXECUTING
+1. Set the operation status to EXECUTING.
 2. Set the relays states to the respective values.
-3. Set new relays states to its managed object
+3. Set the new relays states in its managed object.
-4. Set operation status to SUCCESSFUL
+4. Set the operation status to SUCCESSFUL.

 **SmartREST example**